Siyavula/moodle-styleguide/README.md

       - Restart Visual Studio Code when prompted.

-  5. Test that PHP CodeSniffer is working:
+  5. Test that PHP Sniffer is working:

      - Open any php file.